Photinia davidiana

-Stranvaesia davidiana, the Chinese photinia, is a species of shrub grown as an ornamental plant.
+Photinia davidiana, the Chinese photinia, is a species of flowering plant in the family Rosaceae.
+It is a shrub or tree native to Asia, ranging from central and southern China to northern Vietnam, Taiwan, northern Sumatra, and Mount Kinabalu on Borneo.
 Its flowers are white and grow in close clusters, followed by small pome fruits.

-It originated from east Asia and has been introduced to North America as a garden plant.
-It is sometimes known as Photinia davidiana.
+It is grown as an ornamental plant, and has been introduced to North America as a garden plant.